6 Amazing Construction Projects That Are Engineering Marvels

 Konark Sun Temple, Odisha: Famous Indian Poet Rabindranath Tagore describes the iconic Sun Temple as ‘Here the language of stone surpasses the language of man’.
 This temple is well known for its majestic Kalinga architecture which includes a depiction of a 100 ft high chariot being pulled by horses and wheels being carved out from a single stone.
 Imposing a chariot of the sun God is what the monument portrays and is dedicated to this deity itself.
 It is built off the Khondalite rocks where the original temple height was 230 ft high sanctum which no longer exists though, 128 ft high dance hall, audience hall, a dining hall that still exists.
 There is a total of 24 detailed designed wheels which are about 12 ft in diameter that are drawn by the horses.
 There are seven horses which represent the week, while the wheels stand for 12 months and the eight spokes in the wheels is a symbolization of the day-cycle.
 This depiction is to describe how the time is controlled by the sun, the illustration of the Sun God (Surya) of the Hindu Mythology traveling from the east in his chariot, and Aruna escorting his chariot.
 The first rays of the sun fall on the entrance of the temple and this entrance leads to the shrine of the deity which is made of chlorite stone.
 The walls of the temple are beautified with reliefs that are complicated carvings of different figures that include images of animals, everyday mortal life, birds, Hindu Gods, and much more.
 This temple too was restored partially during the conservation efforts of the British India-era.
 It has been declared by UNESCO as a world heritage site since 1984.

 Rani ki Vav, Patan, Gujarat: As the name suggests ‘Queen’s Stepwell’ is a stepwell situated in the town of Patan in Gujarat and is located on the banks of River Saraswati.
 Its construction is credited to the daughter of Khengara of Saurashtra, Udayamati, the 11th century Solanki Dynasty queen, and the spouse of Bhima I. The architecture is that of an inverted temple designed as an underground shrine.
 It is approximately 65 meters long, 20 meters wide, and 28 meters deep.
 The fourth level is the deepest leads one to a rectangular tank which is 9.5 by 9.4 meters which has a depth of 23 meters.
 The entrance of this Vav is in the East while the well is located at the westernmost end and has a shaft 20 meters deep which is 10 meters in diameter.
 Stepwell is divided into seven levels of stairs which go down into a deep circular well.
 A stepped corridor is categorized at regular intervals with pillared multi-story domes.
-The columns, pillar, walls, beams, and brackets are decorated with scrollwork and carvings and this structure has about 212 pillars in the stepwell.
+The columns, pillars, walls, beams, and brackets are decorated with scrollwork and carvings and this structure has about 212 pillars in the stepwell.
 This subterranean wonder is furnished with sculptures of demigods, nymphs, gods, and their mounts.
 There are about 10 intricate carvings of Lord Vishnu with a Sheshnayi Vishnu at the center that brings about an illusion that the temple is built out of brick.

 Conch Shell House, Mexico: Offering fantastic views of the Caribbean Sea this Conch Shell House is tucked away on the Yucatan Island and has a detailing quite like a conch and is close to the sea.
 This house was designed by Mexico’s most famous artist Octavio Ocampo along with his brother Eduardo Ocampo who was an architect having the dream of building a house in the shape of a seashell.
 This was constructed in 2001 and took about three years to get ready.
 This masterpiece of the sea is close to the lifestyle of a sea snail even though it has all the necessary comforts needed for human touch.
 While it has an impressive conch on its facade the shell house features sea-like detailing inside as well.
 The faucets and sinks are made up of shell and coral and the master bedroom’s headboard is styled into a massive scallop shell.